Home | The Boat | First Mate | Admiral | Guestbook

 This is a part of a continuing series of Canning Recipes.
 Neophytes should begin here:

-Canning Primer (Preserving Meats, Part 1) and
+Canning Primer (Preserving Meats, Part 1)

 Processing in Pressure Cooker (Preserving Meats, Part 2)

 Of course prior to opening, heating and enjoying, there is the preparation and processing steps.
-That's what today's article is about: how to make Stuffed Green Peppers for your boat.
+That's what today'ss article is about: how to make Stuffed Green Peppers for your boat.
 These require prep time but do not require refrigeration.

 Stuffed Green Pepper recipe ala Seaweed